-This work plan includes programming for each of the underserved ethnic populations within Riverside County.
-The programs include evidence based practices that have been found, through research, to be effective with the populations that the programs are being implemented with.
+This Work Plan includes programming for each of the underserved ethnic populations within Riverside County.
+The programs include evidence-based practices that have been found, through research, to be effective with the populations identified for implementation.
 In addition to the programs identified below it is important to note that each of the populations were identified as priority populations in all of the PEI programs being implemented.
 Demographic information, including ethnicity and culture, is gathered for PEI programs in order to ensure that the priority populations are receiving the programs.
-The mental health awareness and stigma reduction activities also included focus on the unserved and underserved populations throughout the county.
+The mental health awareness and stigma reduction activities also include focus on the unserved and underserved populations throughout the county.